muratk3n/thirdwave/en/tweets/2019/week49.md

 guaranteed, but if money is worth less, problem).
 HOWEVER if USD is dropped as world's reserve curr, massive debt monetization, then there might be inflation - but this event is hard to predict.
 Might as well make some $ until it happens.
-I see ideological goldcucks making that call, and they've been making that call for the past 10 years..
-Some of these morons have customers too, so they are being misinformed.

 *2019-11-30 21:40:36*